 Ricky is the founder of SaaSwrites.
 A SaaS founder himself, Ricky found it difficult to grow and market his product after building it.
-When he arrived on Twitter, he realized there was a lot of great information but not organized in a way that can truly help SaaS founders and makers.
-He started SaaSwrites as a curation of all the best marketing and growth resources to help other founders with their SaaS growth.
-Ricky runs two SaaS products - Beejek (a digital receipt platform for retail stores) and IntroSend (a community engagement tool for businesses and community managers).
-Say hi to Ricky @rickywrites on Twitter.
+While networking on Twitter with founders, he realized there was a big gap in a platform that can truly help SaaS founders and makers with Marketing.
+He started SaaSwrites to bring the best marketing and growth resources.
+Ricky is an expert in SaaS Marketing offering SaaS channel strategy consulting services to SaaS companies.
+He also writes about SaaS marketing tools that help people with marketing.
+Ricky is also the founder of a B2B SaaS product - Beejek (a digital receipt platform for retail stores) Say Hi to Ricky @rickywrites on Twitter.

 Table of Contents